-Guerber
+GuerberSwiss Chalet

 The Guerber family settled in Helvetia in the late 1800's.
-Continuing in Swiss Chalet the Swiss tradition, they made cheese in large wheels, shipping them to Portland by train.
+Continuing in the Swiss tradition, they made cheese in large wheels, shipping them to Portland via the train.
 Don Guerber built his Swiss Chalet from original plans brought from Switzerland in 1982.
-The Chalet was the site of an episode of the television series, Grimm, in 2011.
+The Chalet was the site of an episode of the television series, "Grimm", in 2011.

 Along Helvetia Road...

-Note: Logie Trail Road and Bishop Road are both old trails used by the indigenous Tualatins to get north to Sauvie Island and the Columbia River for harvesting and trading during their seasonal rounds.
-Pieren Century Farm Johannes and Elise Pieren of Bern, Switzerland, arrived in the U.S. in 1890 with their five children.
+Note: Logie Trail heads north over the Tualatin Mountains.
+It was an old Indian trail used by the indigenous Tualatin people to get to Sauvie Island during their seasonal rounds.
+PierenCentury Farm Johnnes & Elise Pieren from Bern, Switzerland, arrived in the U.S. in 1890 with their five children.
 They settled in Helvetia, bought 50 acres and developed a very successful farm.
 Johnnes never did speak English, since church services were in German and many of his neighbors were Swiss or German.
 Built in 1905 by Fred Bischoff, the Pieren barn continues as a working barn over 110 years later.
 An image of the iconic Pieren barn serves as a logo for the community's non-profit Helvetia Community Association.
-Helvetia Community Church 503-647-2775 www.helvetia-church.ora The heart of Helvetia is the picturesque Helvetia Community Church.
+Helvetia Community Church 503-647-2775 www.helvetia-church.org The heart of Helvetia is the picturesque Helvetia Community Church.
 Founded in 1881 by Swiss and German settlers, the building was constructed in 1899.
 Services were held in German until 1942.
 Every July the Swiss community celebrates Swiss Independence Day with a Cow Parade and Swiss Picnic on the church grounds.

-Yungen Century Farm Three Yungen brothers (Abraham, Christ and Jacob) immigrated from Switzerland and settled in Helvetia in 1889.
+YungenCentury Farm Three Yungen brothers (Abraham, Christ and Jacob) immigrated from Switzerland and settled in Helvetia in 1889.
 The family name was originally "Jungen", pronounced Yungen.
 Abraham settled on Helvetia Road, while brother Jacob settled on Yungen Road, at the present-day site of Helvetia Vineyards & Winery tasting room.
 Currently owned and farmed by 3rd-generation Yungens, the crisp white house stands proudly on the hill overlooking the Helvetia Community Church.

-The Bishop family barn was built in 1888 by Fred Bishop (originally Bischoff) using strong mortise and tenon joinery.
+Note: Bishop Road was also an old Indian trail that was used by local indigenous Tualatin people to cross the Tualatin Mountains to the Columbia River on their seasonal rounds.
+The Bishop family barn was built in 1888 by Fred Bishop (originally "Bischoff) using strong mortise and tenon joinery.
 Still a working barn after 125 years, it is a testament to the quality of construction by Helvetia's earliest pioneers.
 The Bishop Barn and its surrounding farmland are now part of a conservation easement preserved by Greg Mecklem and Diana Yates and monitored by Helvetia Community Association to ensure it remains in farmland use in perpetuity.
-This Helvetia landmark was built in 1922 as a grocery store and gas station.
-A tavern opened in the building the very day that Prohibition ended.
-You've got to try their signature burgers and homemade fries - and don't forget to leave your hat for the collection on the ceiling!